Signal Pilot

 Final results: Started $28K → Trough $16.6K (textbook RSI) → Final $29.6K (regime-based RSI).
 Net: +$1.6K (+5.7%) but learned $12K+ lesson.

 Sarah's advice: "I lost $11,400 following textbook RSI rules ('RSI >70 = sell').
 I faded every uptrend thinking 'it's overbought.'
 I sold NVDA at RSI 75.8—it rallied 4.6% higher THE SAME DAY with RSI staying >75.
 I wasn't selling tops, I was exiting at the START of strong trends.
 The lesson: RSI means DIFFERENT things in different regimes.
 TRENDING market: RSI >70 = momentum confirmation (stay long!), RSI <30 = weakness (stay short).
 RANGING market: RSI >70 = mean reversion (exit), RSI <30 = oversold bounce (buy).
-Check market regime FIRST using 5-indicator voting or trend filters.
+Check market regime FIRST using 7-component voting or trend filters.
 Then interpret RSI based on context.
 In my first 3 months, I sold 29 uptrends 'too early' because RSI was 'overbought.'
 Missed $31.8K in rallies.
 After learning regime-based RSI, I made $13K in 4 months (66.7% win rate vs 36.4% before).
 Same indicator, different context, completely different results.
 RSI without regime context is financial suicide."

 Case Study Quiz: Sarah lost $11,400 (-40.7%) in 10 weeks following textbook RSI rules.
 She sold every time RSI hit 70+ thinking "overbought = sell."
 Her worst trade: sold NVDA at RSI 75.8—it rallied 4.6% higher THE SAME DAY with RSI staying above 75 all day.
 Out of 35 losing trades, 29 were selling "overbought" RSI that kept rallying.
 She missed $31,800 in rallies by exiting "too early."
 What was Sarah's fatal mistake?